-Sparkly, colorful snowflake cookies are a beautiful decorated cookie idea for the holidays.
+Sparkly, colorful snowflake cookies are a beautiful decorated cookie idea for winter and Christmas.

 You may remember this Spring when I joined 18 other creative bloggers in the Let’s Smell the Flowers cookie challenge at Haniela’s.
 I made these carnation flower cookies.
 Well, Haniela’s invited me back for the holidays.
 This time, the challenge was to pick a Christmas card to use as inspiration for cookies.
-Above is the collection of all the amazing Christmas card-inspired cookies.
-Click HERE to visit Haniela’s.
+Below is the collection of all the amazing Christmas card-inspired cookies.
 Scroll to the end for the links to the bloggers’ posts!
 I chose to make bright and colorful snowflake cookies for Christmas.

 I wanted something with sparkle.
 Because I love sparkle.
 I’ve mentioned a jillion times on this blog how much I love sprinkles, not just for said sparkle, but because they are such a fantastic decorating tool for cookies.
 They add dimension and interest to the simplest cookies.
 And bonus, you needn’t be a cookie decorating expert to decorate with sprinkles.
 Sprinkles cover icing blips and errors, and they eliminate the need for two different consistencies of icing, because sprinkles cover the lines.